VW's bestselling Audi under microscope after EU emissions tests

 Amid frustration in Brussel over inaction by governments over the dieselgate scandal, the EU began legal action this month against seven countries, including Germany, for not fining VW over its use of illegal software.

-VW has set aside 18.2 billion euros (15.3 billion pounds) to cover the costs of the biggest corporate scandal in its history.
+VW has set aside 18.2 billion euros ($19.4 billion) to cover the costs of the biggest corporate scandal in its history.

 In Europe, however, VW has not admitted to using illegal software.
 Carmarkers in the bloc say that an exemption in EU law allows them to turn off emissions-control systems if that is needed to protect engines.